rmk2/gravity/README.md

 The project requires a running server instance, which serves as a central sender/receiver for any event messages, which saves events to the configured storage backend, and which reads stored data in order to return it to the client.

-The server normally communicates via either TCP or UNIX socket, and can be started manually started via:
+The server normally communicates via either TCP or UNIX socket, and can be started manually via:

 ```
 # Start the server, keep it in the foreground